Iliyan Mitsanski: Slavia Sofia

 After a year without a club, Mitsanski signed with Slavia Sofia on 28 September 2018.
 He left the club my mutual consent in December 2019.

 International career

 On 11 August 2010, Mitsanski made his debut for the Bulgarian national team in the 0–1 away loss against Russia in a friendly match.
 On 26 May 2012, he scored his first goal for the team against the Netherlands, which was a dramatic last-minute win.
 He scored his second international goal against Cyprus after coming off the substitutes bench in a friendly played on 15 August 2012.

 On 9 September 2014, Mitsanski scored a goal for the 2–1 away win over Azerbaijan.

-On 28 March 2015, he scored the second goal for the Bulgarian national team during the 2–2 draw with Italy.
-He was sent off on 6 September 2015, in the 0–1 away loss against Italy after a tussle with Daniele De Rossi.
+On 28 March 2015, he scored the second goal for Bulgaria during the 2–2 draw with Italy.
+He was sent off on 6 September 2015, in a 1–0 away loss against Italy after a tussle with Daniele De Rossi.